 For you young folk, out all weekend burning down the Jersey Shore, this date and time gives you time to slug your way home, enjoy a quick nap, get some draft-prep in and be out the door ready to go.

 For you not-so-young folk, this works too.
 I'm living proof.
 The older, mature-ish people's Labor Day BBQs tend to happen between Friday and Sunday.
-A recent Bloomberg poll pegged 97% of employees receiving Labor Day Monday off, meaning there's virtually no excuse not to leave that date open on your calendar, which happens to be September 7th this year, two days prior to the NFL season kick-off (September 9th)
+A recent Bloomberg poll pegged 97% of employees receiving Labor Day Monday off, meaning there's virtually no excuse not to leave that date open on your calendar.

 A few disclaimers I'd like to throw in:

-Disclaimer 1: If you're unable to draft on Labor Monday for whatever reason, look to draft as close as possible to the start of the regular season (Sep.
-9th).
+Disclaimer 1: If you're unable to draft on Labor Monday for whatever reason, look to draft as close as possible to the start of the regular season.
 That way you'll avoid any preseason injuries that might take place after your draft has already happened.

 Disclaimer 2: It's not completely necessary for every single league member to attend the live draft.
 I'd cap that number at one, but nonetheless, the flexibility can help while planning.
 In one case, we had a league member of ours on vacation and it was the only date the other nine of us could get together.
 So, the 10th member brought his laptop and we video chatted on Skype with him the entire time, never missing a beat.
 Two year ago, we had a member of our league backpacking the summer away in Europe.
 So, we allowed him to choose anyone he wanted, outside of our league, to sit in and select his team on draft day.
 If you someone is going to do that, they need to make sure it's someone they trust having a firm understanding of fantasy football.